top of page

 Chief Looking Horse is the founder of World Peace and Prayer Day, an annual tradition that invites people of all faiths to pray for harmony and healing for Mother Earth each summer solstice.
 He has spoken at numerous international forums, including the United Nations, and his awards include the Juliet Hollister Award from the Temple of Understanding.
 He is also a respected author, speaker, and the spiritual leader of the Big Foot Riders, preserving the memory of the Wounded Knee Massacre.
 Chief Looking Horse’s life exemplifies commitment to unity, healing, and environmental protection and honors the prophecy of the White Buffalo Calf Woman which speaks to peace for all nations.

-THE EVENING WILL FEATURE:
+THE EVENING FEATURED:

 • A ribbon skirt fashion showcase inspired by the teachings of White Buffalo Calf Woman and Deer Woman, featuring eleven original skirts created through an Indigenous-led storytelling and design contest.